australia invest guide

 How well have Australian stocks performed?

-Table 3: Comparison of returns in Swiss francs from the S&P/ASX 200, MSCI Australia, and the SMI
+Table 3: Comparison of returns of ETFs tracking the S&P/ASX 200, MSCI Australia, and the MSCI World

 Important: While past performance provides a reference point, it is not a reliable indicator of future returns.
 Just because past performance was positive, it is still perfectly possible for stock investments to lose value in the future.